 The traveller or lead traveller of a group should liaise with other relevant members of staff or departments where required (eg. member of staff booking travel/accommodation, insurance etc) to ensure adequate arrangements are in place.

-Where travel and accommodation is being booked by a member of staff other than the traveller or lead traveller
+Where travel and accommodation is being booked by a member of staff other than the traveller or lead traveller:

 The work, or related activity, may be controlled by other employers in the country visited through co-operative ventures.
 These will be subject to the health and safety regulations of the country in question and individual employers may have produced their own health and safety codes of practice to which UK staff and students are required to adhere.
 Where possible, any such codes of practice should be obtained in advance so that proper assessments and all necessary preparations can be made.

-In some cases, the Head of Department may release a member of staff to undertake work organised by other Schools or Departments of the University or other employers.
-In these cases the responsibility for assessing the risks must rest with the main/lead organiser of the trip.
+In some cases, the Head of Department may release a member of staff to undertake work organised by other schools or departments of the University or other employers.
+In these cases, the responsibility for assessing the risks must rest with the main/lead organiser of the trip.
 The traveller concerned should ensure that full and appropriate assessments have been made and that they are provided with all essential information by the main/lead travel organiser(s).

 Risk assessments should be reviewed upon arrival in case they need modification in light of the particular circumstances and the local conditions found at the time.